The military, which prided itself on the records it kept in Vietnam -- counting the enemy number of

 clubs, headquarters offices, and numerous other clerical, medical, intelligence and personnel

-twenties with barely two years in service and career women over forty.
-Women suffered the same
+with barely two years in service and career women over forty.
+Women suffered the same hardships as the

 The accomplishments of the military nurses and their dedication in saving innumerable lives has